Sloppy joe (New Jersey)

-Throughout most of northern New Jersey, a sloppy joe is a cold delicatessen sandwich.
-There are minor variations depending on the deli, but it is always a double-decker thin sliced rye bread sandwich made with one or more types of sliced deli meat, such as turkey, ham, pastrami, corned beef, roast beef, or sliced beef tongue, along with coleslaw, Russian dressing, and sometimes Swiss cheese.
+Throughout much of northern New Jersey, a sloppy joe is a cold delicatessen sandwich traditionally made as a double-decker on thin-sliced rye bread.
+The sandwich typically contains one or more varieties of sliced deli meat, including turkey, ham, pastrami, corned beef, roast beef, or sliced beef tongue, combined with coleslaw, Russian dressing, and sometimes Swiss cheese.

-Turkey is considered the standard meat, usually with corned beef and roast beef.
-Some delis that offer the New Jersey sloppy joe, such as Mr. J's Deli in Cranford, label the ham version as a regular joe.
-The Millburn Deli in Millburn is a noted sloppy joe maker.
+Turkey is generally considered the standard meat used in the sandwich, often paired with corned beef or roast beef.
+Depending on the delicatessen, variations may differ in meat combinations or preparation style.
+Some delis, such as Mr. J's Deli in Cranford, distinguish ham-based versions as a regular joe.
+The Millburn Deli in Millburn is among the best-known establishments associated with the sandwich.